-Field school & pottery / glass conservation.
+Field school for pottery conservation.
 Suitable for both beginner and advanced students as well as those interested in Ancient Greek and Roman archaeology.
 Individual program and task assignments are available to advanced students.

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: Five weeks
+Minimum Length of Stay for Volunteers: Four weeks

 Minimum Age: 18